WebAssembly/spec/md-proto/WebAssembly.md

 | `br_if`     | <$depth: i32> (T?, $condition: i32) : (T?)   | [B]      | 0x07

 The `br_if` instruction performs a conditional branch.
-If `$condition` is [true], it reads the control flow stack entry at depth `$depth` in the stack and [branches](#branching) to it.
+If `$condition` is [true], it reads the control-flow stack entry at depth `$depth` from the top and [branches](#branching) to it.
 Otherwise, it does nothing.
-Its return value is the values of its first operand.
+Its return value is the value of its first operand.

 **Validation**:
+ - Obtain the [forwarding control-flow type].
+ - [Merge] it into the the control-flow type of the control-flow stack entry at depth `$depth` from the top.
- - [Pop] a type from the type stack.
-If it is not `void`, push it back onto the type stack.
-[Merge] it with with the type of the control flow stack at entry at depth `$depth`.
+ - If it is not `void`, push it onto the value stack.

 #### Branch Table